-The best thing about being a statistician is that you get to play in everyone’s backyard.
+The best thing about being a statistician is that you get to play in everyone’s backyard. -John Tukey.

-Primary instructor with Trang Q. Nguyen
+Primary instructor with Trang Q. Nguyen.

 8-week hour-long seminar for masters and doctoral students in mental health.
 The topic was “Promises and Pitfalls of Prediction Models in Mental Health”.